 - a.
-The opinion is given by a specialist who is: - Certified by the American Board of Medical Specialties in a field related to the proposed surgery; and - 2) Independent of the Physician who first advised the surgery; and - b.
-The specialist makes a personal examination of the covered person. - 37.
-Treatment of Temporomandibular Joint Syndrome (TMJ) Services for the non-surgical treatment of TMJ (e.g., initial diagnostic exams, splints, therapies, evaluation and management, and appliances) are covered, subject to Deductible and Coinsurance up to a benefit limit per lifetime specified in the current Schedule of Benefits.
+The opinion is given by a specialist who is: - 1) Certified by the American Board of Medical Specialties in a field related to the proposed surgery; and - 2) Independent of the Physician who first advised the surgery; and - b.
+The specialist makes a personal examination of the covered person.

+37. Treatment of Temporomandibular Joint Syndrome (TMJ) -

-Surgical Treatment of TMJ that cannot be treated non-surgically is also a Covered Medical Service.
+Surgical Treatment of TMJ that cannot be treated non-surgically is a Covered Medical Service.
 Prior Authorization is strongly recommended for surgical treatment of TMJ.
 Please refer to Section 6 - How to Obtain Benefits.
 If determined to be Medically Necessary, standard benefits will apply to the surgery, subject to the Deductible and Coinsurance.

-- 38. Organ or Tissue Transplants up to any maximums specified in the current Schedule of Benefits Prior Authorization is strongly recommended.
-See Section 6 How to Obtain Benefits.
+- 38. Organ or Tissue Transplants up to any maximums specified in the current Schedule of Benefits -Prior Authorization is strongly recommended.
+See Section 6 - How to Obtain Benefits.
 Charges in connection with non-Experimental or non-Investigational organ or tissue transplant procedures are covered, subject to the following conditions: - a.
 A second opinion is recommended prior to undergoing any transplant procedure.
 This second opinion should concur with the attending Physician's findings regarding the Medical Necessity of such procedure.
 The Physician rendering this second opinion must be qualified to render such a service either through experience, specialist training or education, or such similar criteria, and must not be affiliated in any way with the Physician who will be performing the actual surgery. - b.
 If the donor is covered under this Traditional Plan, expenses incurred by the donor will be considered for benefits to the extent that such expenses are not payable by the recipient's plan. - c.
 If the recipient is covered under this Traditional Plan, expenses incurred by the recipient will be considered for benefits.
 Expenses incurred by the donor, who is not ordinarily covered under this Traditional Plan according to eligibility requirements, will be considered allowable expenses to the extent that such expenses are not payable by the donor's plan.
 In no event will benefits be payable in excess of the lifetime benefit still available to the recipient.